 Ajit’s conscience constantly hurt him because all said and done, he could not help feeling guilty about not telling his parents that he was getting married.
 Three days before the wedding, Ajit, Rita, Venu and Varad were sitting in the Tiffany restaurant eating fish and chips and drinking beer.
 Venu and Varad were the two friends who had agreed to sign as witnesses at the registrar’s office.

 Ajit looked at Rita and said, “How about visiting the villa I have purchased, guys?
 None of you have seen it before, right?
 It is quite near this place.
 And I have a surprise for you, Rita.
 You will understand when you see the villa.
-It is fully furnished, and I just got it for twenty lakhs at an auction.”
+It is fully furnished, and I just got it for one crore and fifty lakhs at an auction.”

 All of them agreed.
 Ajit paid the bill and they got into his car.
 Soon they were cruising along the Adyar road which ran parallel to the Adyar beach.
 After some time, they had left all the other villas behind and the surroundings slowly started becoming secluded.
 Ajit drove for another half a kilometre and finally parked his car outside a lonely villa.